welovedevs/react-ultimate-resume/src/package/readme.md

 ></script>
 ```
 In the header of your HTML page.

+If you want to use the GIPHY api, please make sure to provide a apikey.giphy to the options props of the profile
 ## Theming

 We created a default theme based on WeLoveDevs' graphical identity.